subtract0/super-duper-disco/PLAN.md

 - Next steps:
   - Remove redundant singleton hacks from production code if not needed elsewhere.
   - Add E2E regression test using a real HTTP server.

+### 2025-04-21T14:24+02:00 Plateau Summary: Agent Lifecycle, Polyfill Infra, and E2E State

+#### Problem
+- Polyfill (`fetch`/OpenAI) and Babel issues caused test failures across protocol, agent, and orchestration tests.
+These are now fully resolved.
+- Unit tests for agent lifecycle (POST/GET/DELETE) pass, confirming singleton and registration logic is correct in-process.
+- E2E agent lifecycle tests fail: agents created via POST /api/agents are not retrievable via GET /api/agents/{id} (404), because the stateless API/serverless environment does not share in-memory singleton state between requests.

+#### Solution & Diagnosis
+- All OpenAI/LangChain polyfill and Babel issues are fixed.
+No further infra/test setup blockers remain.
+- The agent registration and retrieval bug in E2E is not a code bug, but a limitation of the stateless API/serverless environment (Next.js API routes).
+Each request is handled in isolation, so in-memory singletons are not shared.
+- Unit tests pass because they run in a single process; E2E tests fail because state is not persisted across HTTP requests.

+#### Resolution & Next Steps
+- Documented this limitation in PLAN.md.
+- True agent lifecycle across requests requires persistent storage (DB, cache, etc.) or a stateful server.
+- Polyfill/infra issues are fully resolved; focus is now on architectural persistence for agent state.
+- If persistent storage is implemented, E2E agent lifecycle tests should pass.

+---

 ### 2025-04-21: E2E Agent Lifecycle Regression Test Added